jmerkle1/MerkleLabGIS/README.md

 ```

 ### Crop Rasters
 Crop a list of rasters to a study area from the Merkle Research Group database.
 Cropped rasters are saved to the local computer.
+To use this function, you need to provide the following inputs:

+1. **cog_urls**: A vector of raster URLs.
+These URLS should point directly to the geotiff files that you intend to crop from the Merkle Database.
+2. **polygon_sf**: An sf polygon object.
+3. **output_folder**: Output directory path of the cropped rasters.
+4. **writeData**: TRUE/FALSE for saving the cropped data to the output folder.
+Default is FALSE.
 ```
 #Sample data
 polygon_sf <- st_polygon(list(matrix(c(-111, 45,